Karine Jean-Pierre: Early career

 Following graduate school, Jean-Pierre worked as the director of legislative and budget affairs for New York City councilor James F. Gennaro.
+She was the southeast regional political director for John Edwards's presidential campaign in 2004.
 In 2006, she was hired as the outreach coordinator for Walmart Watch in Washington, D.C.
-She was the southeast regional political director for the John Edwards presidential campaign in 2004.
 She joined the Columbia University faculty in 2014, where she is a lecturer in international and public affairs.

 Obama administration

-During the Barack Obama 2008 presidential campaign, Jean-Pierre was the campaign's southeast regional political director and was the regional political director for the White House Office of Political Affairs during the Obama administration's first term.
+During Barack Obama's 2008 presidential campaign, Jean-Pierre was the campaign's southeast regional political director and was the regional political director for the White House Office of Political Affairs during the Obama administration's first term.

 In 2011, Jean-Pierre served as National Deputy Battleground States Director for President Obama's 2012 re-election campaign.
 She led the delegate selection and ballot access process and managed the political engagement in key states, providing resources to help states determine "the best way for them to get the word out for the campaign."

-Jean-Pierre served as the deputy campaign manager for the Martin O'Malley 2016 presidential campaign.
+Jean-Pierre served as the deputy campaign manager for Martin O'Malley's 2016 presidential campaign.

 MoveOn and political commentary

 In April 2016, MoveOn named Jean-Pierre as a senior advisor and national spokesperson for the 2016 presidential election.
 MoveOn said she would "advise on and serve as a spokesperson around MoveOn's electoral work, including a major effort to stand up to Donald Trump."

 In January 2019, Jean-Pierre became a political analyst for NBC News and MSNBC.

 Jean-Pierre has worked at the Center for Community and Corporate Ethics.
-In December 2018, The Haitian Times named her one of six "Haitian Newsmakers Of The Year".
+In December 2018, The Haitian Times named her one of six "Haitian Newsmakers of the Year".